 Firstly, shortcuts are allowed in ZakStunts.
 Even though penalty time counts (you have to declare it when sending the replay), the relative laxness of the penalty system and the many quirks of the Stunts physics engine mean that a huge variety of tricks and shortcuts are possible, leading to laps much faster than would be possible by sticking to the road.
 In fact, ZakStunts tracks are designed taking shortcuts into account, and track element combos are often put together with offroad racing lines in mind.

 Secondly, replay handling is allowed in ZakStunts.
 By that, we mean that you can pause, save, rewind and continue your replay however much you want.
 The reason for it being allowed is mainly pragmatic: short of recording a video, there is no way to ensure a lap was driven without pausing (high score files are too easy to tamper), and so historically most online competitions have chosen to allow replay handling.
-While racing with replay manipulation sounds like a strange idea at first, there is one big upside to it: even though replay handling makes completing a lap easier, it also raises a lot the bar in terms of what tricks are possible, leading to spetacular and wildly imaginative laps.
+While racing with replay manipulation sounds like a strange idea at first, there is one big upside to it: even though replay handling makes completing a lap easier, it also raises a lot the bar in terms of what tricks are possible, leading to spectacular, strikingly imaginative laps.

 Shortcuts and replay handling make playing at ZakStunts a very distinctive experience, racing and puzzle in equal parts.
 While we find it lots of fun, we will perfectly understand if you find it weird at first - after all, we all were newbies one day!
 Besides that, many of us also enjoy more conventional races without shortcuts and replay handling, and every now and then parallel competitions forbidding either or both of them are organised.
-Still, there is a special kind of beauty in the crazy, no holds barred style of racing found at ZakStunts, and we humbly hope you will grow to appreciate it.
+Still, there is a special kind of beauty in the wild, no holds barred style of racing found at ZakStunts, and we humbly hope you will grow to appreciate it.

 Choosing a car